-Whether or not we see alcohol or drug use as a relationship, it has become important to life in the Orange Phase.
+Whether or not we see use as a relationship, it has become important to life in the Orange Phase.
 People defend high-risk choices against criticism, just as we might defend someone we love.
 We often see the benefits as similar to a relationship, a job, our religious beliefs, or anything else important in our lives.
-When we do experience problems, we might defend them as minor or a small price to pay for the pleasure of high-risk drinking or drug use.
+When we do experience problems, we might defend them as minor or a small price to pay for the pleasure of high-risk use.
 We tend to place the blame on things other than our high-risk choices.
-We are not likely to go places where our alcohol or drug choices are criticized or unwelcome, just as we would not go somewhere a person we loved was not welcome.
-We are more likely to choose settings where people accept our level of alcohol or drug use.
+We are not likely to go places where our THC choices are criticized or unwelcome, just as we would not go somewhere a person we loved was not welcome.
+We are more likely to choose settings where people accept our THC use.